liang10k/OpenCV-webcam-video-image-detection/README.md

 ***Protobuf Compilation***
 download protobuf 3.4.0 https://github.com/google/protobuf/releases/tag/v3.4.0
 I tried version 3.5.0 of protobuf on Windows but it didn't work for me.
-unzip the file, find "bin" open it, copy the "protoc.exe" into the "tensorflow/models/tree/master/research" directory
+unzip the file, find "bin" open it, copy the "protoc.exe" and put it into the "tensorflow/models/tree/master/research" directory
 open command prompt-->go to the directory where you put "tensorflow/models/.../research"-->
 type: `protoc object_detection/protos/*.proto --python_out=.` this will compile all the .proto files in the protos folder